 In particular Russia has a pattern of targeting propaganda at military personnel, in Eastern European countries.
 As mentioned above, they now seem to be targeting American military personnel.

 There are likely non-electoral cyber attacks still to come as well.
 The Wall Street Journal reported that a Russian computer virus called "Crashoverride" in 2016 "took out electricity in Ukraine’s capital last year and could be repurposed to target U.S. systems."
-In 2014, the US government reported that the same hackers had targeted the networks of American power and water utilities.
+In 2014, the US government reported that the same hackers had targeted the networks of American power and water utilities, and in 2018 DHS reported that they had the ability to shut down some power systems.
 The ability of the US to respond to threats of this kind may be somewhat degraded since Russian hackers exploited a widely-used anti-virus program to steal many of the National Security Agency's cyber defense tools.

 Disinformation, propaganda, and cyberwarfare are going to be threats to democratic governments around the world for the forseeable future.